TurboCoder13/py-lintro/docs/github-integration.md

 ### Labels & guards

 - Release PRs are labeled `release-bump` to make them easy to target in policies.
-- Tagging is guarded in `auto-tag-on-main.yml` by checking the last commit title starts with `chore(release):` to ensure tags are only created after Release PR merges.
+- Tagging is handled by the turbo-ci release workflow to ensure tags are only created after Release PR merges.

 ### Security & Pinning